By Joe Casey

 Joe Casey is a former senior HR executive who is in his second act career as an executive coach and retirement coach.
-Joe is a co-host of The Retirement Conversation podcast.
-Take our Free Quiz to gauge how prepared you are now for the non-financial side of early retirement.
+Joe is host of The Retirement Wisdom Podcast.

 Covey, Stephen R. The Seven Habits of Highly Effective People.
 New York: Free Press.

 [2[ Maestas, N., Mullen, K. J., Powell, D., Von Wachter, T., & Wenger, J. B. (2017).
 Working Conditions in the United States Results of the 2015 American Working Conditions Survey.
 Maestas, Nicole, Kathleen J. Mullen, David Powell, Till von Wachter, and Jeffrey B. Wenger, Working Conditions in the United States: Results of the 2015 American Working Conditions Survey.
 Santa Monica, CA: RAND Corporation.